vippsas/vipps-invoice-api/vipps-invoice-api.md

 the *time-limited* URL to the actual document.

 The URL contains a JWT query parameter that is validated by the ISP.
-The expiry time (i.e. TTL) is inside the JWT.
+The expiry time (`EXP`) is inside the JWT.

 Each invoice document has one or more MIME types.
 This means that [`GET:/invoices/{invoiceId}/attachments/{attachmentId}`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/get_invoices__invoiceId__attachments__attachmentId_) must include the `mimeType` query parameter that specifies the mime type to retrieve, i.e. document file type.
-The MIME type is available to the IPP when listing all the documents, so it is not necessary to guess.
+The MIME type is available to the IPP when listing all the documents.
+This allows the IPP to present it in multiple ways.

 PDF is a commonly used MIME type, which can be displayed in most contexts.